ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   - [ ] The thesis presentation gave insights from the empirical evaluation
   - [ ] The thesis presentation made meaningful conclusions about the completed project
   - [ ] The thesis presentation suggested suitable avenues for future research
-  - [ ] The student effectively answered the questions from the audience
+  - [ ] The student effectively answered the questions asked by the audience
   - [ ] The student completed the thesis presentation within the ten-minute time limit
   - [ ] The student completed the question and answer session within the five-minute time limit
   - [ ] The student completed the tool demonstration within the one-minute time limit